JustinRibs/JustinRibs/README.md

 - 👋 Hi, I’m @JustinRibs
 - 👀 I’m interested in learning toward a job..
-- 🌱 I'm currently studying to get into CodeSmith!
+- 🌱 I'm currently in CodeSmith studying Software Engineering!
-- 💞️ I’m looking to collaborate on JavaScript projects:)
 - 📫 How to reach me jribarich98@gmail.com

 <!---